Give meeting-goers many options!

 Creating Conferences That Work with Adrian Segar

-For an excellent summary of the work I do, check out this interview and podcast, Creating Conferences That Work by Celisa Steele of Leading Learning.
+A photograph of Adrian Segar, illustrating a podcast "Creating Conferences That Work with Adrian Segar " by Leading Learning.
+Text: BY JACKIE HARMAN | LAST UPDATED: JANUARY 10, 2021 For almost three decades, Adrian Segar has been designing and facilitating participant-driven and participation-rich meetings.
+His book, Conferences That Work: Creating Events That People Love, is the how-to manual for stepping outside the realm of the traditional conference model to create peer conferences, which are highly interactive, attendee-driven events that uniquely leverage attendees’ expertise and experience.
+And his new book, Event Crowdsourcing: Creating Events People Actually Want and Need – available in November 2019 – addresses how to create conference programs that reliably become what your attendees want and need—each and every time.For an excellent summary of the work I do, check out this interview and podcast, Creating Conferences That Work by Celisa Steele of Leading Learning.
 The podcast recording is nicely summarized in the show notes, so you can just read about what interests you, and then listen to any or all of the interview sections from the links on the page.

 Here’s an overview:

-Introduction to Event Crowdsourcing
+Introduction to my book Event Crowdsourcing

-Here’s a teaser: the introduction to my new book Event Crowdsourcing: Creating Meetings People Actually Want and Need.
+Here’s a teaser: the introduction to my book Event Crowdsourcing: Creating Meetings People Actually Want and Need.
 Interested?
 Then buy the book!

 Curiosity